 Our website monitoring reports are geared toward providing journalists and advocates with essential context for how federal websites evolve.
 We also serve as a resource, assisting journalists as they use changes to federal websites as a lens for better understanding agencies’ shifting priorities.

 The Web Integrity Project Team

-Toly Rinberg (Co-Director) – Toly is responsible for all WIP operations and leads the WIP team’s efforts to hold our government accountable by revealing shifts in public information and access to Web resources.
+Sarah John (Director) – Sarah oversees WIP operations and leads the team’s efforts to hold our government accountable by revealing shifts in public information and access to Web resources.

 Jon Campbell (Senior Investigator) – Jon Campbell is the Senior Investigator for the Sunlight Foundation’s Web Integrity Project, where he helps track transparency and information access on the Web.